poloyacero/justclean-tower/README.md

     }
 }

+Run migrations and seeders in sequelize
+COMMAND: sequelize db:migrate
+COMMAND: sequelize db:seed:all

 list of users for authentication, decided not to opt on fetching from database because of time constraints const User = [
     { id: 1, email: "emails@gmail.com", password: "opensesames"},